alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-emission-white-fluid.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Emission of white fluid"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 8322, question 2"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 8322, question 2
-category: [taharah, ablution]
-summary: "This fluid is considered Najis and it comes under the same ruling as urine.
-Therefore, you should make Wudu’ after performing Istinja’ (cleansing the private parts with water after urination or defecation)."
+summary: This fluid is considered Najis and it comes under the same ruling as urine.
+  Therefore, you should make Wudu’ after performing Istinja’ (cleansing the private parts with water after urination or defecation).
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Emission of white fluid
 translation: false
-group1: true
 ---

 ### Question: